shiriweb/js-foundations/tests/9-guessing-game/README.md

 <details><summary>Click to expand</summary>

 Even though you already have the project directory in this repo, lets create a new git repository and project from scratch.
 Then do part 1 of this project, which is to add the HTML and CSS.
-Move on to part 2 after you are done with part1 to to add the JS functionality.
+Move on to part 2 after you are done with part 1 to to add the JS functionality.

 - create a new folder called 'guessing-game'
 - go to this folder using your terminal